-But should the vessel proceed on natural boil-off speed, arrive early, and loop in circles – or should it slow down to improve reliquefication and arrive just in time while managing tank pressure through the Gas Combustion Unit (GCU)?
+Executing an optimal voyage strategy requires the vessel owner to take a range of complex factors into account: Should the vessel proceed on natural boil-off speed, arrive early, and loop in circles – or should it slow down to improve reliquefication and arrive just-in-time while managing tank pressure through the GCU?